-A Grant Adjustment Notice (GAN) is a request to make a programmatic, administrative, or financial change to a grant GANs may be submitted by the recipient, grant manager, or automatically generated by the Grant Management System (GMS).
-All GANs must be requested electronically through the GAN module in the Grants Management System (GMS).
+A Grant Adjustment Notice (GAN) is a request to make a programmatic, administrative, or financial change to a grant.
+GANs may be submitted by the recipient, grant manager, or automatically generated by the Grant Management System (GMS).
+All GANs must be submitted electronically through the GAN module in the Grants Management System (GMS).

-All GANs are reviewed by the Office of Justice Programs (OJP) grant manager and/or the Grants Financial Management Division.
-Upon submission of a GAN, an email is automatically sent to the OJP grant manager as notification.
+All GANs are reviewed by the Office of Justice Programs (OJP) Grant Manager and/or the Grants Financial Management Division.
+Upon submission of a GAN, an email is automatically sent to the OJP Grant Manager as notification.